jedgod/IoT-Device-Repository/README.md

 Jerry Diabor | Department of Computer Science | Bowie State University | Bowie, MD

 ---
-Initiative for A Smarter greenhouses healthier harvests
+An Initiative for A Smarter Greenhouses Healthier Harvests

 ---